BZoennchen/supercollider-book/_sources/chapters/sounddesign/fm.md

 (sec-fm)=
-# Frequency Modulation (FM)
+# Frequency Modulation

-FM is the most common encoding technique for public radio transmission (hence 'FM' radio) by using frequencies that are out of the limits of human hearing.
+FM is the most common encoding technique for public radio transmission (hence *FM radio*).
+It uses frequencies that are out of the limits of human hearing.
 As the name indicates, applying frequency modulation means to modulate the frequency of a signal.
 In other words, we change the frequency of a signal over time.

-FM for sound design was discovered by John Chowning by accident in the mid-60s.
+Frequency modulation in sound design was accidently discovered by John Chowning in the mid-60s.
 He wanted to generate vibrato effects but noticed that when he increased the modulating frequency, a new complex sound appears.

 ```isc